-Diamondback dates right back to 1977 and so they know all about bikes.
-It is true, a few years ago Diamondback was only known for budget mountain bikes but ever since they launched their Podium series which started to gain popularity and good feedback, they have been unstoppable.
-Today, the average Diamondback road bike is beautiful and in most cases, very reliable too.
+Diamondback dates right back to 1977 so they know all about bikes.
+It is true that a few years ago Diamondback was only known for budget mountain bikes but ever since they launched their Podium series which started to gain popularity and good feedback, they have been unstoppable.
+Today, the average Diamondback road bike is beautiful and, in most cases, very reliable too.

 So, let’s have a look at what we need to know about these.

 Let’s have a look at the main categories available on Diamondback.com.
 This is the current offering of Diamondback road bikes, which will likely change in the future.
 Our goal is to make a comprehensive guide for all of our readers and help them make a better choice when buying a road bike.
 If you still have any questions, feel free to contact us or write to us in the comments section.

 The Diamondback Century series is meant for entry-level riders who want to try out road biking, as well as for cycling enthusiasts.

 From entry-level to enthusiasts – Endurance.
 Prices from $700 to $3,250

 Century is the most popular class of Diamondback road bikes.
 It includes 6 different models.